MathiasPaulenko/TalosBDD2.0/README.md

 ## How to install

-The installation of **TALOSBDD** is very simple, just open the project in your IDE and configure the embedded virtual environment that the framework brings with it.
+The installation of **TALOSBDD** is very simple, just open the project in your IDE and configure the virtual environment that the framework brings with it.
 For this the following will be done:

 > The following step guide will be done keeping in mind that you have selected PyCharm as your IDE.
 For the rest of the IDE, please find in its documentation how to configure the Python virtual environment.